MuPie12/cryptoplay/README.md

 ## description:

 Crypto play is a python script to encrypt and decrypt files content not file itself, using AES 256bits CTR, EAX modes and RSA.
 It uses PyCryptodome library to perform its operation.

 ## To install dependencies :
-    ```bash
      pip3 install -r requirements.txt
-    ```

 ## Block Ciphers used:
 * AES:
-    size: 256
+   ** size: 256
-    mode: CTR, EAX.
+   ** mode: CTR, EAX.
 By default it uses CTR mode
 * RSA:
-    size: 2048 by default. one can specify other key size i.e 4096
+   ** size: 2048 by default. one can specify other key size i.e 4096

 ## Expected Input: